Parabolic Deligne-Lusztig varieties: Parabolic Deligne-Lusztig varieties

-thus is equivalently given by a sequence $(\bP_1,\ldots,\bP_{k+1})$ such that $\bP_i\xrightarrow{I_i,w_i,I_{i+1}}\bP_{i+1}$ with $\bP_{k+1}=\lexp F\bP_1$ and $I_{k+1}=\lexp \phi I_1$, which is the same as an element such that $\bP_{k+1}=\lexp F\bP_1$.
+thus is equivalently given by a sequence $(\bP_1,\dots,\bP_{k+1})$ such that $\bP_i\xrightarrow{I_i,w_i,I_{i+1}}\bP_{i+1}$ with $\bP_{k+1}=\lexp F\bP_1$ and $I_{k+1}=\lexp \phi I_1$, which is the same as an element such that $\bP_{k+1}=\lexp F\bP_1$.
 But this is a model of $\bX_\bG(\bI,\bb \phi)$ as explained above.

-One checks easily that this sequence of identifications is compatible with the actions of $F^\delta$ and $\bG^F$ as described by the proposition. \end{proof} \begin{proposition} The variety $\bX(\bI,\bb \phi)$ is irreducible if and only if $\bI\cup c(\bb)$ meets all the orbits of $\phi$ on $\bS$, where $c(\bb)$ is the set of elements of $\bS$ which appear in a decomposition of $\bb$. \end{proposition} \begin{proof} This is, using Proposition \ref{descente}, an immediate translation in our setting of the result \cite[Theorem 2]{BR} of Bonnaf\'e-Rouquier. \end{proof}
+One checks easily that this sequence of identifications is compatible with the actions of $F^\delta$ and $\bG^F$ as described by the proposition. \end{proof} \begin{proposition} The variety $\bX(\bI,\bb \phi)$ is irreducible if and only if $\bI\cup\supp(\bb)$ meets all the orbits of $\phi$ on $\bS$, where $\supp(\bb)$ is the support of $\bb$ (see the proof of Lemma \ref{all parabolic}). \end{proposition} \begin{proof} This is, using Proposition \ref{descente}, an immediate translation in our setting of the result \cite[Theorem 2]{BR} of Bonnaf\'e-Rouquier. \end{proof}